Eugène Dupréel

 Eugène Dupréel (February 8, 1879 – February 14, 1967) was a Belgian philosopher.
-He has been professor at the Université libre de Bruxelles from 1907 to 1950, teaching logic, metaphysics, greek philosophy, moral philosophy and sociological theory.
+He had been professor at the Université libre de Bruxelles from 1907 to 1950, teaching logic, metaphysics, Greek philosophy, moral philosophy and sociological theory.
 He developed an ethical theory and a theory of knowledge deeply influenced by sociology, and worked closely with the Institut de Sociologie Solvay.
 Leader of the "École de Bruxelles", he had a major influence on the argumentation theorist Chaïm Perelman and thus has been instrumental in the renewal of rhetoric.

 Main work

 (For a complete bibliography, see « Notice sur Eugène Dupréel », 1980, p.
 71-84.)